 The Connecting Food adventure started in the dairy industry, making World Dairy Day the perfect opportunity to return to our origins and celebrate the work done with our dairy customers.

 Our very first client was Juste & Vendéen, a small dairy cooperative offering locally sourced fair pay products at reasonable prices.
 Their small size did not stop them from innovating, and this is how the very first bottles of blockchain-trace milk appeared in France in July 2018.
 Equipped with a QR Code, the bottles allowed consumers to access information regarding the origin of the product and the details of its production.
 In the goal of total transparency, the producer’s portion of pay (45 cents per liter) was also shared directly with the consumer, in order to reinforce the brand’s alignment with new consumer values.

 The Juste & Vendéen milk bottles were first sold in the Système U grocery stores in the Vendée department, then more widely across the region, reinforcing their short distribution channels.
-Today, the Juste brand also sells honey traced by the Connecting Food platform, and plans to expand its product range.
+Today, the Juste brand also sells honey and eggs traced by the Connecting Food platform, and plans to expand its product range.